elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Adapters are JS design patterns that allow objects or classes with incompatible interfaces to work together.
-Interfaces from different classes or objects get matched to work together despite incompatible interfaces.
-The Wrapper pattern is another name for it.<br/>
+      <strong>Interview Response:</strong> In JavaScript, the adapter design pattern allows objects or classes with incompatible interfaces to work together.
+Interfaces from different classes or objects connect through an adapter work together despite their incompatible interfaces.
+The wrapper pattern is another name for it.<br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />